cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cmd5.md

 WARNING: DO NOT EXECUTE THIS IF YOU ARE A DEVELOPER OR YOUR ENVIRONMENT WILL NOT PROPERLY WORK.

-If you were a user of cloudmesh you can install it however with
+However, if you are a user of cloudmesh you can install it with

 ```bash
 $ pip install cloudmesh-cmd5